ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

 **I have been hosting this twice a year design workshop that brings together experts in the decentralized digital identity and privacy community in a collaborative "design workshop" that has published 50+ collaborative white papers.
 It is where the W3C Decentralized Identifier specification was originally incubated, which is on its way to becoming an international standard.

-**Unfortunately our last event in Buenos Aires where we planned to discussion #LocationPrivacy and other relatied Covid-19 privacy topics was cancelled.
-We are working now on plans for an event in the Fall in the EU, and expect many privacy tech, policy and regulatory experts coming specifially to work on the next generation of these technologies.**
+**Unfortunately our last event in Buenos Aires where we planned to discussion #LocationPrivacy and other related Covid-19 privacy topics was cancelled.
+We are working now on plans for an event in the Fall in the EU, and expect many privacy tech, policy and regulatory experts coming specifically to work on the next generation of these technologies.**

-* W3C Credentials Community Gruop https://w3c-ccg.github.io/
+* W3C Credentials Community Group https://w3c-ccg.github.io/

-**I am co-chair of this World-Wide-Web Consortium (#W3C) community group, where a number of important credentials and identity specifications were nurtured to the point where they could be formalized into internation standards.
+**I am co-chair of this World-Wide-Web Consortium (#W3C) community group, where a number of important credentials and identity specifications were nurtured to the point where they could be formalized into international standards.
 Most notably, the Verifiable Credentials specification is now a full standard, and the Decentralized Identity specification is well on its way.**

 **Both of these standards are key architectures toward privacy design, in particular in the short term for #ImmunityCertificates.
 We meet online weekly via voice and IRC on Tuesdays at 12noon ET, 9am PT, and 5pm CET.
 At several recent meetings we have had discussion on COVID-19 related privacy topics, and it looks like some standards around #ImmunityCredentials and #LocationPrivacy in particular will become official work items.
-Our meetings are open to the public, and are annonced on our public mailing list.
+Our meetings are open to the public, and are announced on our public mailing list.

 # New & Unsorted